 St. Brendan's School, Sunrise Academy, and the GEC school are operated as private schools and are located within the school district service area.
-The district acts as fiscal agent for state funds provided by the state of Ohio to these institutions.
-The revenues and expenditures of these schools are reflected in a special revenue fund for financial purposes.
+The district acts as fiscal agent for state funds provided by the state of Ohio to St. Brendan's and Sunrise Academy.
+As such, the revenues and expenditures of these two schools are reflected in a special revenue fund for financial purposes.